apache/rocketmq/docs/en/Example_Filter.md

 ```

 ## 4. Consumer example
-Use `MessageSelector.bySql` to select messages through SQL92 when consuming.
+Use `MessageSelector.bySql` to select messages through SQL when consuming.

 ```java